Affiliate links on Android Authority may earn us a commission. Learn more.

 For those who only care about the basics of video and music, a Roku should be the default option, since anything short of a Streambar is going to be cheaper than an Apple TV and still deliver a solid experience.
 If you pick an Ultra, you’ll get Dolby Vision, Dolby Atmos, the Voice Remote Pro, and Roku’s snappiest processor for $100 or less.
 A lot of people will be satisfied with the $70 Streaming Stick 4K Plus, particularly if they don’t have Atmos-compatible speakers.

 That said, the Apple TV 4K is the best option for a standalone player if you can afford it.
 Its processing power makes it lightning quick, not just for games, but for apps and streaming in general.
-Its watchlist is more user-friendly, and though the Siri Remote takes some getting used to, you’ll soon be swiping through menus like butter when you’re not simply relying on Siri.
-Roku’s voice remotes are still nice, mind, and some users may prefer their unmissable buttons, which also include app shortcuts that are absent on the Siri Remote.
+Its watchlist is more user-friendly, and though the Siri Remote takes some getting used to, you’ll soon be swiping through menus like butter when you’re not relying on Siri.
+Roku’s voice remotes are still nice, mind, and some users may prefer their obvious buttons, which also include app shortcuts that are absent on the Siri Remote.

 The value of an Apple TV increases if you’re invested in other Apple products.
 If you use HomeKit regularly you should automatically buy the Wi-Fi/Ethernet model, since Thread accessories can greatly enhance the speed and reliability of a smart home.
 You’ll need some form of Apple TV or HomePod to serve as a hub for HomeKit automations and remote access.